susy2015/StopCfg/README.md

 ./nEvts -ws GJets_HT-200To400 1> nEvents.txt 2> nEvents_errors.log
 ```

-4. Fourth run updateSamples.py with options (-e for output of nEvts, s for original cfg file, and -o for new cfg file).
+### 4. Run updateSamples.py with options (-e for output of nEvts, s for original cfg file, and -o for new cfg file).
 ```
 python updateSamples.py -e nEvents.txt -s sampleSets.cfg -o sampleSets_v2.cfg > update.log
 ```

 We redirect the output to update.log.
 Check update.log to see that each sample in sampleSets.cfg found exactly one match in nEvents.txt.
 The updateSamples.py script will produce sampleSets_v1.cfg (a copy of original sampleSets.cfg) and sampleSets_v2.cfg (the updated version of sampleSets.cfg).

-5. Fifth make a new release.
+### 5. Make a new release.
 - Download the repo if you have not already.
 ```
 git clone git@github.com:susy2015/StopCfg.git